GeorgeLychock/Project-Management-Dashboard---MS2/README.md

     -   Settings cog should be present close to the top Library title
     -   Clicking on the cog should display a modal
     -   Modal should offer user ability to set the position of the desktop Library Panel
-    -   When the user click the right position button, the Library Panel moves flush right;
+    -   When the user clicks the right position button, the Library Panel moves flush right;
-    -   When the user click the left position button, the Library Panel moves flush left (default);
+    -   When the user clicks the left position button, the Library Panel moves flush left (default);
     -   Modal should hide when Close is clicked

 -   ### Project Panels